Stealth Inc 2

 Co Op Mode

 Stealth Inc 2 included a co op mode exclusive feature for the Wii U, utilising the Wii U gamepad as a touch screen element allowing a second player to assist with solving puzzles with drawing tools, ping features as well as additional tools to assist with solving level puzzles as some elements were hidden or different in co op mode that required both players in order to progress.
-For this feature I prioritised the touch screen input and ensure the input and interactions felt tactile as though they are directly interacting with the world.
+For this feature I prioritised the touch screen input and ensured the input and interactions felt tactile as though they are directly interacting with the world.

 Second Screen